tbroyer/gradle-apt-plugin/README.md

 ## Added configurations

-The following configurations are added:
+The following configurations are added to any Java project:

 * `compileOnly`, extends `compile`
 * `apt`
 * `testCompileOnly`, extends `testCompile`
 * `testApt`

-The `*Only` configurations are used to specificy compile-time only dependencies such as annotations that will be processed by annotation processors.
+The `*Only` configurations are used to specify compile-time only dependencies such as annotations that will be processed by annotation processors.
 Annotation processors themselves are to be added to the `apt` and `testApt` configurations.

-The `*Only` configurations are part of the `classpath` of the `JavaCompile` tasks, whereas the `apt` and`testApt` configurations are turned into `-processorpath` compiler arguments.
+The `*Only` configurations are part of the `classpath` of the `JavaCompile` and `GroovyCompile` tasks, whereas the `apt` and `testApt` configurations are turned into `-processorpath` compiler arguments.
 Note that if those configurations are empty, an empty processor path (`-processorpath :`) will be passed to `javac`; this is a breaking change compared to the normal behavior of Gradle, as it means annotation processors won't be looked up in the tasks' `classpath`.

 ### Example usage